gsoules/MkDocs/digital-archive/docs/archivist/items.md

 #### Get to the admin item page

-There are fours places from which you can get to an item's admin page.
+You can get to an item's admin page from four places.

 Public item page
 :   When on an item's public page, you can view (or edit) the item in the